• Skip to primary navigation

 Instructions

 • Bake for about 13-14 minutes or until lightly browned.
-Leave to rest on the tray for a few minutes, transfer to wire racks to cool completely.
+Leave to rest on the tray for a few minutes, then transfer to wire racks to cool completely.

 • Keep in airtight containers at room temperature.